6 Spots to Check Out when Exploring Shuri – a Must-See Area in Okinawa

 You’ll find Shuri in Naha-City, the cultural and economic center of Okinawa.
 There are many places for tourists to visit in Shuri.
 Visitors can experience and learn about Okinawa’s history at the World Heritage of Shuri Castle, the Stone Steps of Shuri, or in the workshops of a traditional textile factory.
-Of course, there are plenty of gourmet spots for the foodie in your group.
-We’ll introduce you to 6 spots where you can try Okinawa’s unique foamy tea, as well as a restaurant where foodies can enjoy Gold Agu Pork – a renowned brand of pork from Okinawa.
+Of course, there's also something for the foodie in your group to find tasty dishes and where to go to try Okinawa’s unique foamy tea.
 Start exploring Shuri on foot once you get off the monorail at Shuri Station!

 Shurijo Castle is a place you should visit at least once on your vacation in Okinawa.
 This 11th World Heritage Site of Japan sits upon a hill overlooking the city of Naha.
 The castle is encircled by walls made of Ryukyuan Limestone.
 The enormous curved walls measure 6 to 15 meters in height, and approximately 1080 meters in total length.
 During the Battle of Okinawa, the entire building was burned down, but was restored in 1992.
 The structures vermilion color embodies the history of Okinawa.
 You can learn a lot of Okinawa’s rich history as visitors may enter the main hall of the castle.
 The castle is lit up at night and it appears as though an unreal vision.